Boron blue is a glaze fault involving the crystallization of calcium, boron and silicate compounds. It can be solved using ceramic chemistry.

 If the glaze is melting well it will likely tolerate the addition of more Al2O3.
 Increasing it without changing anything else impedes the growth of crystals (by stiffening the melt thereby denying the molecules the mobility they need to form the preferred crystalline arrangement).
 There are added benefits to this also (e.g. better hardness, lower expansion).

 This high boron cone 04 glaze is generating calcium-borate crystals during cool down (called boron-blue).
 This is a common problem and a reason to control the boron levels in transparent glazes; use just enough to melt it well.
-If a more melt fluidity is needed, decrease the percentage of CaO.
-For opaque glazes, this effect can actually enable the use of less opacifier.
+If more melt fluidity is needed, decrease the percentage of CaO.
+There is a positive: For opaque glazes, this effect can actually enable the use of less opacifier.

 To get the needed chemistry to avoid boron blue clouding (calcium borate crystals).
 The one on the right clouds, the other does not.
 Why?
 Differences in the chemistry (as seen in my account at insight-live.com).
 G2931K, on the left, has greater Al2O3 (which impedes the growth of crystals), lower CaO (starves their growth) and more boron (for better melting).
 There is actually no practical way to adjust the recipe on the right (by supplying MgO with talc and fiddling with frit percentages) to achieve this.
 Frit 3124 lacks Na2O and B2O3.
 3134 has excessive CaO and almost zero Al2O3.
 Talc does not melt well enough.
 But Frit 3249 supplies the needed MgO and has lots of B2O3 and low CaO.
 And Frit 3110 has low CaO and supplies the needed Na2O.